Doctor of Dental Medicine

-The duration of the course is four years and requires a previous bachelor's degree and, commencing in 2013, Human Biology to the equivalent of the University of Sydney BIOL1003.
-The DMD is open to applicants who have completed a bachelor's degree in any discipline from an accredited university, including international institutions.
-Graduates of the DMD program will be fully qualified to practice dentistry upon completion of the degree, as well as being eligible to sit for the Dental Examining Board of Canada (DEB) examination to practice as a dentist (in Canada).
+The duration of the course is four years and requires successful completion of a prerequisite Biology Unit of Study, equivalent to the University of Sydney BIOL1001.
+The DMD is open to applicants who have completed a bachelor's degree in any discipline from an accredited university, including some international institutions.
+Graduates of the DMD program will be fully qualified to practise dentistry upon completion of the degree, as well as being eligible to sit for the Dental Examining Board of Canada (DEB) examination to practise as a dentist (in Canada).

-The Doctor of Dental Medicine (DMD) recognises these professional needs in the design and content of the DMD and also recognises academic maturity and graduate outcomes that students with a previous bachelors' degree possess in order to build on these qualities to:
+The Doctor of Dental Medicine (DMD) recognises these professional needs in the design and content of the DMD and also recognises academic maturity and graduate capacities that students with a previous bachelor's degree possess so that these qualities to may be built upon to:

-- gain, qualitatively and quantitatively, greater patient-based experience
+- gain, qualitatively and quantitatively, significant patient-based experience

 - support research-informed decisions through critique of available information and defend their treatment decisions as the most appropriate under the unique circumstances as presented by individual patients

 - equip students with the confidence to accept supervised clinical responsibilities away from the parent institution